-Information Resource Center Hours Monday - Friday 8:00 a.m. - 11:00 p.m.
-Saturday 8:00 a.m. - 6:30 p.m.
-Sunday 11:00 a.m. - 6:30 p.m.
+Information Resource Center Hours Monday - Thursday 8:00 a.m. - 11:00 p.m.
+Saturday 8:00 a.m. - 5:00 p.m.

 MISSION

 The Information Resource Center's mission is to support and enhance the research and educational endeavors of the Massachusetts School of Law faculty, students, staff, and alumni.